 - Transparency: We ensure full visibility into our supplier operations, practices, and sourcing processes.
-We utilize e-Procurement platforms like TenderSure to manage prequalification efficiently, ensuring fairness, integrity, and protection from corruption or bias.
+We utilize e-Procurement platforms like Supplier Relationship Management (SRM) supplier portal to manage prequalification efficiently, ensuring fairness, integrity, and protection from corruption or bias.
 Suppliers are also screened against our Environmental and Social Management System (ESMS) policy to identify and prevent unethical practices. - Resilience: We assess supply chain risks including reputational, operational, and climate-related risks through thorough due diligence and ongoing contract performance reviews.
 This approach allows us to maintain a robust and responsive procurement function that adapts to emerging sustainability challenges. - Collaboration: Britam actively engages with suppliers and contractors to build capacity and promote alignment with our sustainability standards.
 This includes screening suppliers for ethical labour practices, fair compensation, and compliance with domestic labour laws.
 We also prioritize sourcing locally manufactured goods and services where possible, contributing to economic growth in the communities we serve. - Digital Transformation: By adopting digital tools and platforms, we enhance efficiency, minimize paper-based processes, and improve visibility across our procurement cycle.
-These tools also help us track and assess sustainability metrics more effectively and ensure data privacy and security for all supplier engagements.